About RTeach Institute

-Julia is the founder of RTeach Institute, developed to provide a sound knowledge and practice base of how to best use modernised Reciprocal Teaching for high impact results.
+Julia Westera founded RTeach Institute to provide a sound knowledge and practice base of how to best use modernised Reciprocal Teaching (RT3T™) for high impact results.
 RTeach Institute has since expanded to include both RT3T™ practitioners and STEM facilitators.

 Julia’s research on reciprocal teaching has attracted both national and international recognition.
 Her PhD (2002): ‘Reciprocal Teaching as a school-wide inclusive strategy’ was one of five US and international studies accepted for the What Works Clearinghouse review of reciprocal teaching for secondary schools.

 In 2011 she was asked to co-author ‘BES Exemplar 4: Reciprocal Teaching’ with Dr Adrienne Alton-Lee and Cathy Pulegatoa Diggins.

 In late 2013 Julia left the Ministry of Education with an intent to scale up and modernise reciprocal teaching with an updated evidence-based and concerted strategic approach.
 In collaboration with many schools, educators and students, this single-minded effort has led to our modernised strategy: RT3T™ (Reciprocal Teaching - Three Track).

 The first is a contemporary and accessible prototype of Reciprocal Teaching, RT Tokotoko™, specifically for the NZ context.
 This includes adaptions based on the latest research.
 Developed initially with Pasifika students, this prototype generates quick excitement, ownership and strong outcomes with all students and their teachers.